RowdyRiley/QuickQuotes/README.md

 .flaskenv contains environment variables for flask for the app location and debugger settings.
 .env contains environment variables indicating the database URL, retrieved using load_dotenv() from dotenv.

-Run server: flask run
+Run server: flask run -h {host} -p {port}
-Note on testing the server:
-Use an application such as Insomnia, Postman, or Curl to send requests, as the browser is only able to send GET requests.
-Refer to README.md in backend folder for more details.
+Refer to README.txt in backend folder for more details.

 Run webscraper: python3 webscraper.py
 Note on csv files: